mscott9437/zlibs/README.md

-# zSQL
+# zlibs
-Zig drivers for SQLite and MariaDB
+Zig dirvers for the following libraries:
+SQLite3
+Freetype2
+GLFW3